shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 Connection is established and you can view the data in the preview panel.
 Feel free to navigate through the Applied Steps of the queries.
-Basically, the Suppliers query has the details of suppliers and SupplierCategories, as the name implies, has all the supplier categories.
+Basically, the Suppliers query has the details of suppliers and SupplierCategories, as the name implies, have all the supplier categories.
 These two tables are joined to create the Supplier dimension, with the columns we need.
 Similarly, we have PO Line Items merged with PO to create the PO fact.
 Now we need to ingest the Supplier